solana-foundation/developer-content/docs/toolkit/projects/anchor-init.md

 ## Overview

-This initializes a simplistic workspace set up for Anchor smart contract development, with the following structure:
+This initializes a simplistic workspace set up for Anchor program development, with the following structure:

 - `Anchor.toml`: Anchor configuration file.